davidnovosad/Comp-Graphics-Scene-Final-Project/README.md

 # Comp-Graphics-Scene-Final-Project
-This repository contains a final project from CS-330 course in SNHU.
+This repository contains a final project from the CS-330 course at SNHU.

+#